Aseemakram19/terraform-jenkins1/README.md

 # How to setup Jenkins using Terraform 🚀

+# Prerequeion : 1.
+Terraform Installed on your local
+                2. Git installed on your local
+                3. AWS account exists
+                4. AWS IAM USER with ACCESS KEY, SECRET ACCESS KEY , ZONE

 ## Overview

 This Terraform configuration automates the setup of a Jenkins server on an AWS EC2 instance.
 It provisions the necessary infrastructure and installs Jenkins along with its dependencies.